freebayes/freebayes/README.md

 - Set higher input thresholds.
 Require that N reads in one sample support an allele in order to consider it: `--min-alternate-count N`, or that the allele fraction in one sample is M: `--min-alternate-fraction M`.
 This will filter noisy alleles.
 The defaults, `--min-alternate-count 2 --min-alternate-fraction 0.2`, are most-suitable for diploid, moderate-to-high depth samples, and should be changed when working with different ploidy samples.
+Alternatively, `--min-alternate-qsum` can be used to set a specific quality sum, which may be more flexible than setting a hard count on the number of observations.

 ## Observation filters and qualities